 The VFX Library requires that you configure it with a target Observer.

 The assets are optimized for Android and iOS devices.
-Use the assets on other platforms at your own discretion.
+On other platforms, there may be specific steps to support the shaders.

 QuickStart VFX Library